Blogging is arguably the best content creation strategy for promoting your website.

 Let me take a moment to circle back to what we discussed earlier in terms of creating multiple opt-in forms.
 This makes it easier for you to test out different elements and variations.

-For those of you who plan to take an approach like Search Engine Land and place forms in multiple areas throughout the blog, you can figure out which one is performing the highest.
+If you plan to take an approach like Search Engine Land and place forms in multiple areas throughout the blog, you can figure out which one is performing the highest.
 You may ultimately decide that one of them can be eliminated.

 Then you can continue A/B testing the most popular forms to ensure that it converts at the highest possible rate.